hfp/xconfigure/config/cp2k/README.md

 sudo yum install intel-mpi-2018.3-051.x86_64
 ```

 Please note, the ARCH file (used later/below to build CP2K) attempts to find Intel MKL even if the `MKLROOT` environment variable is not present.
 The MPI library is implicitly known when using compiler wrapper scripts (no need for `I_MPI_ROOT`).
 Installing the proper software stack and drivers for an HPC fabric to be used by MPI is out of scope in this document.
-If below checks fails, the MPI's bin-folder must be added to the path.
+If below check fails, the MPI's bin-folder must be added to the path.

 ```text
 $ mpif90 --version